 What is the best cruise you have been on and why?

 Silversea Silver Explorer to the Arctic.
 It was incredible.
 Sailing right into the polar ice cap and exploring places hardly any people go to felt special, unique and we saw amazing wildlife.
 I am a keen photographer and like photographing wildlife and landscapes and so this was just perfect for that.
 It was also a luxurious and an attentive way to see the place.
 There were 120 passengers and basically the same amount of crew, with 15 being the Expedition team.

 Sounds absolutely amazing.
 What is it that appeals to you about cruising in general?

-Travelling has become very stressful and time consuming.
+Travelling has become very stressful and time-consuming.
 Flying especially.
-I like to see lots of places when on a trip rather that staying in one place as I want to see and do so much, and so cruising makes that easy and much less stressful.
-I mostly like cruises that take me to regions and places I have not been to so I can get a flavour of them and decide where to go back to explore much more.
+I like to see lots of places when on a trip rather than staying in one place as I want to see and do so much, and so cruising makes that easy and much less stressful.
+The cruises I like most, are the ones that take me to regions and places I have not been to so I can get a flavour of them and decide where to go back to explore much more.
 I also like that cruises can take me to and let me experience things you cannot really do easily other ways like the Arctic, Alaska, Panama Canal, Antarctica and so on.

 Do you have a bucket list of places you want to visit?

 Antarctica, Alaska (going there in May 2018) and Polynesian Islands